blinkinput/blinkinput-android/README.md

     public void onCameraPreviewStarted() {
         // this method is from CameraEventsListener and will be called when camera preview starts }

     @Override
+    public void onCameraPreviewStopped() {
+        // this method is from CameraEventsListener and will be called when camera preview stops }

+    @Override
     public void onStartupError(Throwable exc) {